nmelnick/cbm-ii/psu-meanwell-bracket/README.md

 with an [existing mount](https://www.thingiverse.com/thing:4789768).

 You may use M3 screws to mount the PSU to the bracket, and the existing screws to mount the bracket to the case.
-The edge of the bracket should face the rear of the case so that the wires drop down the middle.
+The edge with the side coming up should face the keyboard, allowing the wiring to come out toward the left of the case.

 ## Print Settings

 I have a Neptune 3, and the print area is slightly smaller than the bracket.
-I end up rotating it on its side, and shifting the bracket 45 degrees on the Z axis to fit my print area.
-If your print area is large enough, print with the larger base on the bed, and no supports.
+I end up rotating the x-axis just enough for it to turn green, watching carefully for the perimeter generated during slicing.

 Printer brand: Neptune